awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-process-shutdown.md

 1. Select the check box next to your Auto Scaling group and choose **Delete**\.

-1. When prompted for confirmation, choose **Delete**\.
+1. When prompted for confirmation, type **delete** to confirm deleting the specified Auto Scaling group and then choose **Delete**\.

    A loading icon in the **Name** column indicates that the Auto Scaling group is being deleted\.
 The **Desired**, **Min**, and **Max** columns show `0` instances for the Auto Scaling group\.
 It takes a few minutes to terminate the instance and delete the group\.
 Refresh the list to see the current state\.

 **To delete your Auto Scaling group \(AWS CLI\)**
 Use the following [delete\-auto\-scaling\-group](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/delete-auto-scaling-group.html) command to delete the Auto Scaling group\.
+This operation does not work if the group has any EC2 instances; it is for group's with zero instances only\.

 ```
 aws autoscaling delete-auto-scaling-group --auto-scaling-group-name my-asg
 ```

 If the group has instances or scaling activities in progress, use the [delete\-auto\-scaling\-group](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/delete-auto-scaling-group.html) command with the `--force-delete` option\.
 This will also terminate the EC2 instances\.
+When you delete an Auto Scaling group from the Amazon EC2 Auto Scaling console, the console uses this operation to terminate any EC2 instances and delete the group at the same time\.

 ```
 aws autoscaling delete-auto-scaling-group --auto-scaling-group-name my-asg --force-delete